51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 # Mission Directories

-The workflow operates in _mission directories_ that contain all of the files related to the mission, including source and scripts.
+The workflow operates in a _Mission Directory_ that contains all of the files related to the mission, including source and scripts.
 A mission directory has the same name as the base mission version.
 For example, the mission directory for a mission `Breaking_Bad` might be `C:\Users\Raven\DCS_miz\Breaking_Bad`.
-Due to limitations in the Windows shell, the full path to a mission directory should only contain alphanumeric, "-", and "_" characters.
+Due to limitations in the Windows scripting, the full path to a mission directory should only contain alphanumeric, "-", and "_" characters.
 For example, `C:\Users\Raven\DCS Missions\Reactor #5 Strike` is not a valid mission directory name.

 > Just keep paths to alphanumeric, "-", and "_" characters, and we'll all be happy.
-It kinda
-> sucks, but that's Windows for you...

 ## Mission Directory Layout